 So I suggest that just once in awhile you make a conscious decision to keep yourself to yourself.
 Not because you’re scared of showing up, but because you have the clarity to see who’s who.
 And in some extreme situations (ya, a family reunion might qualify as an “extreme situation”) you put on your cloak of invisibility and just watch the situation unfold.

 Being consciously reserved is not the same as being repressed or oppressed.

+Intentional self-restraint can be incredibly powerful.
 It’s an ironic form of self-expression…an expression of how wise you truly are.